David Marshall Williams: Murder of Deputy Alfred Jackson Pate

 Williams began operating an illegal distillery near Godwin, North Carolina.
 On July 22, 1921, the Cumberland County Sheriff and five deputies seized the still and product after the workers fled.
 While transporting the evidence away from the scene, the deputies came under gunfire from the woods.
 Riding away from the scene on the police car sideboard, Deputy Sheriff Alfred Jackson Pate was struck by two bullets and died at the scene.
 Williams was arrested for the murder the following day.

 Coroner's Inquest testimony on August 1, 1921, followed by the arraignment on August 2, 1921, revealed a total of five shots had been fired at the deputies from a single location.
 One of the deputies present at the shooting identified Williams as the person who fired the rifle at Deputy Pate.
 Williams was held to answer for first degree murder with the possibility of a death sentence.
-Attorneys representing Williams then notified the court Williams could not be tried for the charges against him owing to insanity.
-Williams and five black workers he hired to run the still were charged with operating the still.
+Attorneys representing Williams then notified the court that he could not be tried for the charges against him owing to insanity.
+Williams and five black workers whom he hired to run the still were charged with operating the still.

 On October 11, 1921, a 12-man jury was impaneled to hear the testimony and decide the issue of Williams's sanity.
 Testimony started on October 12 and continued for four days.
 Williams was again identified by the deputy sheriff as the person who shot at Deputy Pate.
 The gunshots had come from the direction in which Williams had run, and all five workers employed by Williams testified that they ran in a different direction.
 The hearing ended in a hung jury (11-1 for sanity).

-On November 22, 1921, his attorneys withdrew the insanity plea and Williams entered a plea of guilty to murder in the second degree.
+On November 22, 1921, his attorneys withdrew the insanity plea and Williams pleaded guilty to second degree murder.
 Immediately afterwards, Williams and his five workers pleaded guilty to the charge of making liquor.

-On November 25, 1921, Williams received a sentence of a “term of Thirty Years at hard labor, to wear felon stripes” for the murder of Deputy Pate.
+On November 25, 1921, Williams received a sentence of a "term of Thirty Years at hard labor, to wear felon stripes" for the murder of Deputy Pate.
 On the same day, one of the black workers employed by Williams, Ham Dawson, was indicted and tried in Cumberland County Superior Court on the charge of secret assault on Deputy Pate.
 Williams testified during the trial that he had fired the first shot but didn't intend to kill the deputy.
 Dawson fired the remaining shots with the intent to kill the deputy.
 The same day, the all-white 12-man jury voted 12-0 for acquittal and Dawson was released.